Traders see late 2014 Fed rate hike; most Fed officials don't

-SAN FRANCISCO (Reuters) - The Federal Reserve will start raising interest rates as soon as September 2014, bets by futures traders suggested on Friday.
+SAN FRANCISCO, June 21 (Reuters) - The Federal Reserve will start raising interest rates as soon as September 2014, bets by futures traders suggested on Friday.

 That’s months before most Fed officials themselves expect increases to begin.